-1. Explanation of Disagreement with Audit Finding

-There is no disagreement with the audit finding.

-The City will perform a thorough review of the audited financial statements and year-end adjustments to ensure their accuracy and completeness.

-3. Official Responsible

-Kyle Morell, City Administrator, is the official responsible for ensuring corrective action.

-December 31, 2024.

-The City Council will be monitoring this Corrective Action Plan.
+- 1. Explanation of Disagreement with Audit Finding There is no disagreement with the audit finding. - Actions Planned in Response to Finding The City will perform a thorough review of the audited financial statements and year-end adjustments to ensure their accuracy and completeness. - 3.
+Official Responsible Kyle Morell, City Administrator, is the official responsible for ensuring corrective action. - 4.
+Planned Completion Date December 31, 2024. - 5.
+Plan to Monitor Completion The City Council will be monitoring this Corrective Action Plan.